chordproject/chordproject-client/README.md

 ## Platform Description

-We moderate **Homenajesus** to be a Christian music platform.
+We moderate **HomenaJesus** to be a Christian music platform.
 If you would also like to use it for other genres, we created **ChordProject.com** for you.

 [Visit ChordProject](https://chordproject.com)